ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/user_interaction.md

 # User Interaction Overview

-The amount of time a user interacts with a help desk and the level of detail required for answers can vary depending on the complexity of their question, the type of issue they're experiencing, and the level of support required.
+The level of detail required for answers and the amount of time a user interacts with a help desk can vary depending on the complexity of their question, the type of issue they're experiencing, and the level of support required.

-## Average user interaction time

-1. **Simple questions**: 1-5 minutes (e.g., clarifying a process or providing basic information)
-2. **Moderate issues**: 5 minutes to 20 minutes (e.g., troubleshooting an issue
-   or resolving a problem)
-3. **Complex problems**: More than 30 minutes (e.g., implementing a new solution or resolving a critical issue).
-In this case set up a future time to interact with an expert.

 ## Level of detail for answers